intel/llvm/sycl/doc/design/DeviceConfigFile.md

 they do not use.
 This motivates our decision to embed the default Device Configuration File rather than releasing it as a separate file.

-**Experimental**: the Device Config File should be extendable even at runtime for experimental purposes and when dealing with new HW which may not be supported by older compilers. **Question: Why is not enough compile time for new HW?**

 ## High-Level Design
 The default Device Configuration File is a `.td` file located in the compiler source code. `.td` is the file extension for [LLVM